connergroth/Strim/README.md

 <img src="https://github.com/user-attachments/assets/9597570b-dd86-4bfa-a957-29f0515cdb14" alt="Strim Logo" width="130"/>

 # Strim
+Automatically trim and optimize your Strava running activities with Strim, the tool that transforms inaccurate tracking into precise performance data.
+Whether you're a treadmill runner or forget to stop your tracker, Strim ensures your running metrics are clean, accurate, and reflective of your true effort.

 ## 🏃 The Problem
 Have you ever forgotten to end your Strava run?
 Does the treadmill record a different distance than Strava?